mazzz1y/iptv-gateway/docs/config/cache.md

   Last-Modified, and ETag headers), the TTL will be renewed.
 - Retention is used to clean up expired cache files that have not been accessed or renewed for the specified time period.
+- Compression can be enabled to reduce disk usage by gzipping cached files.
+Slightly increased CPU usage is expected when compression is enabled.

 ## YAML Structure